MaryJo-Nelson/Merlins-SAC/README.md

         encompass the different types of environments in Moorhead (e.g. old neighborhoods, shopping centers, new neighborhoods, industrial areas).

+-   We used ArcGIS online to create a map with a layer for quadrants as well as individual layers for the points we planned on adding later

+-   We used orange marks to show where we knew Merlins had already been sighted this season or in the past

 ### Nest Surveys